"A true leader has the confidence to stand alone and the courage to make tough decisions."

 Active Shadow: The Tyrant

 Leadership becomes domination.
-You use your position to serve yourself instead of others' growth.
-You control instead of empower.
+We use our position to serve ourselves instead of others' growth.
+We control instead of empower.

 Signs of the Tyrant:

-- You take credit for others' work and blame them for failures
+- We take credit for others' work and blame them for failures

 This is false leadership.
 It looks powerful but is insecure.
 The Tyrant creates followers who are afraid or resentful—not capable contributors.